 - Commander Contrarian: He often objects to J. Gander Hooter's relationship with Darkwing Duck, and the latter's involvement with S.H.U.S.H.'s cases, because Darkwing isn't an agent and doesn't follow the S.H.U.S.H. rulebook.

 - Genius Bruiser: He is both an intelligent agent and extremely strong.

-- Grumpy Bear: He is grumpy (mainly around Darkwing) and a literal bear.
+- Grumpy Bear: He is literally a grumpy bear.
+And he's especially this towards Darkwing.

 - Husky Russkie: As the name might suggest, he is Russian, and he is most definitely husky.